Skip to content

 The problem was Chris did not earn enough to pay £85 a week from his own money after paying his mortgage and the living expenses for his own young family.

 Chris did not know what to do.
 He saw a programme about paying for care and wondered if Ivy should get NHS continuing healthcare funding.
-He searched online and although he and his mother lived in Devon, he found Brighton based Martin Searle Solicitors and phoned for advice.
+He searched online and although he and his mother lived in Devon, he found Brighton-based Community Care solicitors, Martin Searle Solicitors, and phoned for advice.

 What Martin Searle Solicitors did